We may earn a commission when you buy through links in our articles. Learn more.

 Mudsdale

 Mudsdale isn’t just one of the best gen 7 Pokémon.
 It’s one of the best horse Pokémon, too, not that there are too many of them in the franchise.
 Mudsdale is solely a ground-type, and it packs a serious punch with its 125 attack stat, with its HP and defense stats both sitting pretty at 100.
-Admittedly, you do sacrifice speed with Mudsdale, but it’s a fair trade off for this hard hitter.
+Admittedly, you sacrifice speed with Mudsdale, but it’s a fair trade-off for this hard hitter.

 If you want to know just how strong this Pokémon is, it’s able to reduce large trucks to scrap without breaking a sweat, and it can even carry ten tons across the Galar region without the need to rest, giving it a very impressive stamina.
 Plus, putting its tenacity and battle prowess aside, Mudsdale has one of the better designs among the horse-based creatures.